cs456s24/cs456s24/lab2/lab_2_description.md

 10. Select PYNQ-Z1 in table below.
 Make sure that the Part is xc7z020clg400-1 or it may cause problems later.
 11. Choose Finish.

 Side note (Spring 2024): The part you chose in lab01 was not the correct part - in fact you may have ended up with some package pin not found style errors.
 Choosing the Board tab and PYNQ-Z1 should eliminate any of those errors.
+If later you find yourself with a missing package pin error, you probably did not select the correct part at the beginning.
+You should be able to change to the correct part by going to `Settings` under the Project Manager, then choosing `General` under Project Settings on the left.
+On the right under project device you can use the '...' to change the device.

 # Editing file
 1. In the middle Sources window choose the plus tab.